Political Science

 Department of Political Science

-Graduate Program Director: Timothy W. Burns
+Graduate Program Director: Dwight Allman

 The Department of Political Science offers graduate work leading to the Master of Arts and Doctor of Philosophy degrees in political science, as well as the following M.A. degrees: